-Unipol is an issuer of shares listed on the Euronext Milan Market managed by Borsa Italiana S.p.A. ("Euronext") and included, at the date of this Report, in the FTSE MIB index, which contains the securities of the companies with the highest level of capitalisation.
+Unipol is an issuer of shares listed on the Euronext Milan Market managed by Borsa Italiana S.p.A. ("Euronext Milan") and is included, at the date of this Report, in the FTSE MIB index, which contains the securities of the companies with the highest level of capitalisation and the MIB® ESG index.